-Anne O’Connell combines some of my favorite things: she’s writes in multiple-genres and has a special liking for memoirs, she’s a giving and helpful person with a good deal of expertise in marketing, and she’s traveled the world.
+Anne Louise O’Connell combines some of my favorite things: she’s writes in multiple-genres and has a special liking for memoirs, she’s a giving and helpful person with a good deal of expertise in marketing, and she’s traveled the world.
+Also, since this interview first appeared, she has started her own partner publishing company, OC Publishing.
 Here’s to Anne!

-Giveaway: Two copies (print or electronic) of Anne’s book Mental Pause will be given to two commenter’s names who will be randomly drawn.
+Giveaway: Two copies (print or electronic) of Anne Louise O’Connell’s book Mental Pause will be given to two commenter’s names who will be randomly drawn.
 Good luck!

 1. Please provide a brief synopsis of your book.